Cutbacks by resource firms to spark disputes with governments -report

 The report suggests that contracts between firms and governments should be more flexible with built-in mechanisms for changing market conditions, such as sliding royalty scales.

-"The idea has been around for a long-time and some countries are already practising this, such as Chile, but if you take a global view, best practice in many countries is not being applied today," Jaakko Kooroshy, a research fellow at Chatham House and an author of the report, told Reuters.
+"The idea has been around for a long-time and some countries are already practicing this, such as Chile, but if you take a global view, best practice in many countries is not being applied today," said Kooroshy.

 "A lot of countries flip-flop between policies, which makes it very difficult for investors to know what they're getting themselves into."